gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

 ### Retrieve navigation items

-A federated application navigation items are accessible from a `FireflyRuntime` instance, but keep in mind that the preferred way to retrieve the navigation items is with the [useNavigationItems](./useNavigationItems) hook.
+The registered navigation items are accessible from a `FireflyRuntime` instance, but keep in mind that the preferred way to retrieve the navigation items is with the [useNavigationItems](./useNavigationItems) hook.

 By default, the `getNavigationItems` will return the navigation items for the `root` menu: